Ehnkay-Bassie/BAN6420-Module5MilestoneAssignment2/README.md

 ## How to Run the Notebook

-1. Clone the Repository or download file.
+1. Clone the Repository or download the file.

 2. Install Dependencies:
    - Ensure that you have all the necessary Python libraries installed.
 You can install the required libraries using: